Travel Money Guide: Colombia

 Generally, prepaid travel cards are a good way to access your own money overseas by loading Australian dollars on the card and transferring it to whichever of the multiple supported currencies is best suited to you.
-However, there are some restrictions to use travel cards in Columbia, including:
+However, there are some restrictions to use travel cards in Colombia, including:

 - Currency conversion fees.
 There are no prepaid travel money cards that let you load and spend COP.
 This means you’ll be charged a currency conversion (of probably 3%) every time you use the card to make a purchase in Colombia.
 There’s no real advantage to using a travel card if you can’t load the currency of the place you’re visiting.
-Travel card foreign currency exchange rates are also often worse than MasterCard and Visa debit and credit card rates.
+Travel card foreign currency exchange rates are also often worse than Mastercard and Visa debit and credit card rates.
 You’ll also incur a currency conversion fee and/or a travel card ATM withdrawal fee as well as the local ATM operator fee when you withdraw COP from a Colombian ATM.

 Using an ATM

 In the big cities such as Bogota, Medellin (pronounced Med-e-jin), Cali, Ibague, Cartagena, Barranquilla and so on, ATMs and banks are everywhere.
 In fact, you’ll find that the level of service and the state of the facilities is as good, if not better, than what’s offered at home.
-Just watch out for the line-up inside the bank if you need the services of a teller during business hours — queues can can get a little intense.
+Just watch out for the line-up inside the bank if you need the services of a teller during business hours — queues can get a little intense.